Bushnell Pro XE Review: Is This Bushnell’s Best Rangefinder Yet?

 - Adjusted altitude

-The Bushnell Pro XE calculates all these details to determine the actual playing yardage for that particular location on that particular day and in that particular climate.
+The Bushnell Pro XE calculates all details like temperature and altitude to determine the actual playing yardage for that particular location on that particular day and in that particular climate.

 So let’s say you use your Pro XE to determine the actual playing distance to a target on level turf in 50-degree weather.
-You could then check the distance to a target that’s technically just as far away, but this time, you’re shooting uphill on a hot day.
-You’d get a different number, because the Pro XE shows you the distance you need to hit in order to reach the target.
+You could then laser the distance to a target that’s technically just as far away, but this time, you’re shooting uphill on a hot day.
+Just like that, you are working with a different temperature and barometric pressure.
+You’d get a different number, because the Pro XE shows you the distance you need to hit in order to reach your destination.

 As far as I’m concerned the Bushnell Pro XE represents an incredible advancement in laser rangefinder technology.
 But that’s me.
 What about you?